drivy/jobs/analytics_engineering_intership/README.md

 ### 4.1

-Write queries that you could run to test your raw AND transformed tables.
+Write SQL queries that you would run to test your raw AND transformed tables.
 The test should challenge the quality and consistency of the data you are provided with and the data you have transformed.

 ### 4.2